Diseases & Conditions

 Other health risks of vaping

-The recent tragic and alarming cases of severe lung disease are clearly cause for concern.
+The tragic and alarming cases of severe lung disease are clearly cause for concern.
 A number of other health effects are also worrisome:

 - Nicotine is highly addictive and can affect the developing brain, potentially harming teens and young adults.
 Even some "nicotine-free" e-cigarettes have been found to contain nicotine.